JamesCraster/OpenWerewolf/README.md

 ```
 $ sudo ufw allow 8080/tcp
 ```
-Other players will connect by entering your ip address into their web browser, followed by :8080, (Eg 172.16.0.0:8080)
+If playing on the same private network as all other players, other players will connect by entering your ip address into their web browser, followed by :8080, (Eg 172.16.0.0:8080)
-If playing on the same private network as all other players,
 ```
 $ hostname -I
 ```